The-Murthy-Dhanush/The-Murthy-Dhanush/README.md

 - Optimized the clustering process by efficiently identifying medians of clusters, resulting in a 30% increase in ride efficiency compared to the standard K-Means algorithm.

 **Temperature prediction over the next 80 years using Non-Parametric Statistics**
-- Developed non-parametric statistical models to predict long-term temperature trends (80 years) for city-scale climate analysis.
+- Developed non-parametric statistical models such as Pearson's R correlation test and Mann-Whitney's U-test to predict long-term temperature trends (80 years) for city-scale climate analysis.
-- Deployed and cross-validated models on R Studio and Jupyter Notebook, systematically benchmarking platform accuracies for robust results.
+- Deployed and cross-validated statistical models on R Studio and Jupyter Notebook, systematically benchmarking platform accuracies for robust results.

 ## **Experience**
+PHC - Acted as a data liaison in the configuration department, aiding with the implementation of a new Healthcare payer system.

 Health Research Inc. — Surveillance data quality, automation, and logic design; key outcome: 25% improvement in demographic accuracy, faster weekly reporting.

 NYS OMH — KPI modeling, automated ETL from PSYCKES, and decision dashboards; cross‑team handoffs with JIRA‑tracked QA.